 SHOW MORE...
 Previous to Brookfield, Mike has held multiple roles in the power business in the fields of operation, maintenance, startup and compliance.
 He also spent one year in the U.S. Merchant Marines aboard the S.S.
 El Morro as a 3rd Assistant Engineer.

 Mike graduated in 1996 from Stearns High School and holds a B.S in Marine Engineering Operations from Maine Maritime Academy.
-He currently resides in Millinocket, Maine, with his girlfriend Angela, and has three children, Brayden, Ella and Lily.
+He currently resides in Millinocket, Maine, with his wife Angela, and has three children, Brayden, Ella and Lily.
 "I am very fortunate to have been selected to join the Our Katahdin team.
 The group has tremendous vision, passion and drive to improve the region.
 For years, I have been looking for my way to help contribute to the cause of economic development in the region and have finally found that opportunity in Our Katahdin.
 This organization has the ability to help bring the towns together in a way that hasn’t been seen since the Millinocket Regional Hospital was built, back in 1955.
 Back then, they recognized the challenge, developed a viable solution and then made it happen by working together.
 At the turn of the 20th century, our forefathers found a way to bring economic greatness to a desolate, isolated land when they built the Great Northern Paper Company.
 Together, we will find a way to bring it back to greatness.
 The challenges have been identified and we need to work together to find viable solutions.
 Our Katahdin, its contributors and volunteers can help spark the necessary fires it will take to help the economic fire spread.
 I will gladly donate my time and effort in order to accomplish these goals and encourage others to do so as well, in whatever capacity they can,” Mike said.
 SHOW LESS